April 10, 2023

 But you most likely did NOT get into the coaching biz because you were excited to calculate your monthly profit and loss or figure out how to bill your clients’ health insurance for payment, right?

 The thing is, your passion for healthy living may carry you the first few yards of the game.
 But having a sustainable stream of revenue helps you finish the game on top in a successful business.
 And being able to bill insurance may provide you with one of those revenue streams that helps your health coaching business stay afloat.

-Just recently, there was some amazing news for health coaches wondering how to bill insurance as a health coach: the American Medical Association (AMA) approved three “Category III” codes for Health and Well-Being Coaching, which go into effect in April, 2021.
+Just recently, there was some amazing news for health coaches wondering how to bill insurance as a health coach: the American Medical Association (AMA) approved three “Category III” codes for Health and Well-Being Coaching, which went into effect in April 2021.

 I know, I know, it’s a mouthful. 😉 I promise I’ll break down all those acronyms and mysterious words if you’ll keep reading to the end of this article, so you can get started billing insurance too.

-And if you’re wondering about health coaching in general, how you go about getting certified, and why that even matters, there’s plenty of helpful info about that here!
+And if you’re wondering about health coaching in general, whether you can be a health coach without certification, and why that even matters, I have a great post with info about that here!